 The main one, however, is the fact that after a solid afternoon slogging away against the current and frolicking beneath the unforgiving Balinese sun, most surfers are too wrecked to bother with one last paddle around as dusk approaches and unwilling to resist the lure of an end-of-day Bintang any longer.

-This ensures the lineup will begin to gradually clear out the closer you get to sundown.
+This ensures the lineup will gradually clear out the closer you get to sundown.
 Gives you a brief window of opportunity to catch a few waves amongst saltwater zombies who can barely take a single stroke more.
 An ideal situation for you to put those well-rested limbs to work and surf without too much of a crowd.

 5. Don’t Shy Away from Exploring New Waves